 Sometimes, however, one or more of these four pieces is missing, such as when there is no identifiable author or no date.
-You can download a pdf chart here that lists all the permutations of information that might occur with an online reference and shows how to adapt the reference.
+You can download a pdf version of the chart here that lists all the permutations of information that might occur with an online reference and shows how to adapt the reference.

 Here’s an example where no author is identified in this online news article (the title moves to the author position):